 There are lead generation companies that offer live and exclusive leads to contractors.
 Although a lead may be exclusive to a contractor, customers may still choose to call several contractors for quotes, and some corporations require getting 3 or more bids.
 However, contractors who answer their phones in a professional manner and provide professional and fairly priced bids quickly, enjoy much higher close rates.
 And if they are exceedingly professional and knowledgeable, the consumer may feel no need to call others.

 Here are the top things to look for in a lead generation company:

-- Make sure they don’t charge a fixed monthly rate.
-Yes, you’ll always know what you will be billed each month, but many companies are happy to charge you $399 or more whether you receive 1 lead or 30.
-Fine a company that will bill you a fair price per lead.
+- Avoid paying a high fixed monthly rate for organic lead generation that doesn’t hold them accountable for results.
+Organic lead generation is a very slow process and you will not see results quickly.
+Many companies are happy to charge you $599 or more per month whether you receive 1 lead or 30.
+Find a company that will bill you a fair price per lead.

 - Beware of companies that sell shared leads.
-These are frequently cheaper, but the quality is lower, and you will have to come down quite a bit on your pricing to win the job.
+These are frequently cheaper, but the quality is lower, and you probably end up having to compete on pricing to win the jobs.
 Be careful that you do not bid so low that you lose your profits, or worse, come out in the hole!